puyion/change_gravity/README.md

 # change_gravity
-changing direction of gravity of player in godot 2d
+changing direction of gravity of player in godot 2d (ver 3.5)

 NOTES: